nhscc/problem-statements/2019/bdpa-elections-part-1.md

 their type.
 For elections owned by your app: moderators can add voters to elections or remove them from elections; administrators can **create/delete** elections, and change **some parts** of an election; voters vote in these elections.
-All users can view the results of _all_ elections in the API, however.
+All users can view the results of _all_ elections in the system, however.

 When viewing election results that are closed, the winning choice will be